Skip to main content

 How Data Gets Into Kerdora

-There are two main ways to get client data into the platform:
+There are three main ways to get client data into the platform:

 1. The Extractor — Upload documents (PDFs, spreadsheets, images, Word documents) and Kerdora's AI automatically extracts financial data and populates the client's profile.
 This is by far the fastest method.

-2. Manual entry — Add or edit data directly in the Profile tab by clicking add buttons and filling in fields.
+2. Manual entry — Add or edit data directly under Profile by clicking add buttons and filling in fields.

-Most advisors use a combination: upload documents through the Extractor to get the bulk of the data in quickly, then manually review and fill in any gaps.
+Most advisors use a combination: upload documents through the Extractor to get the bulk of the data in quickly, manually review and fill in any gaps, and turn on account aggregation so balances and transactions stay current on their own.

 How Data Flows Into Planning

-The data in the Profile tab is what powers the Planning modules:
+The data under Profile is what powers the Planning modules:

 • Goals — Uses assets, liabilities, income, expenses, and household member ages to run the Retirement, Education, and Liquidity calculators.